Your cart

 So, with your ears, you’ve discovered that this song is in compound meter and in duple time – which makes its time signature 6/8!

-Just remember, ultimately, time signature is connected to how the music feels, in its rhythm and its phrasing.
+Just remember, ultimately, the time signature is connected to how the music feels, in its rhythm and its phrasing.
 Of course, as you play and interpret music, you’ll use your own judgment as to how you want the music to feel – but it never hurts to be informed by the time signature!

-Soundbrenner is a company dedicated to help musicians stay focused on what truly matters: their music.
+Soundbrenner is a company dedicated to helping musicians stay focused on what truly matters: their music.
 By creating innovative devices, such as Soundbrenner Pulse and Core, our goal is to deliver the best possible practice experience for musicians.
 Click here to find out more.

 Got a question about Soundbrenner wearables?
 Reach out to us at [email protected], we’re happy to help!